 The data will provide insights into why the attendance is low and what is demotivating your college students.
 Eventually, it will help you make the right decision and improve retention.
 This is just one use case for understanding your target market.

 Your institution’s branding and visibility play a pivotal role in acquisitions.
 You can accomplish your targets with ease through promotions, quality services, and better ranking.

 Various surveys are conducted at the school and college levels, which helps with branding.
 The school teachers, students, and parents become advocates and help boost visibility.

-The satisfaction scores and net promoter scores are metrics that can help you know where you stand.
+The satisfaction score and net promoter score metrics can help you know where you stand.
 It can help you identify better ways to enhance your branding and reach more markets.